 Climate-positive forest products have the potential to deliver massive climate change mitigation benefits when substituted for other traditional resource-intensive inputs under specific conditions and with appropriate safeguards.
 The pressing need to respond swiftly and decisively to climate change creates both pressure and opportunity to promote climate-positive forest products.

 There are a number of strands to the genesis of The Forests Dialogue’s Tree Plantations in the Landscape (TPL) initiative.
 All have their origins in recognition that planted forests, including tree plantations established for wood production, continue to grow in both extent and significance.
-Tree plantations currently provide a third of the world’s industrial wood, a proportion expected to increase significantly in coming decades.
+Tree plantations currently provide almost half of the world’s industrial wood, a proportion expected to increase significantly in coming decades.
 They also have great potential to deliver environmental services and social benefits.

 The Land Use Dialogue (LUD) is a dialogue process that supports multi-stakeholder decision making around key socio-environmental and ecological issues at the landscape level.
 The global initiative and community of practice is coordinated by The Forests Dialogue and implemented by partners at regional, national, and landscape levels.